Search

 Stephen Ward Death Notice Dorking Advertiser © findmypast.co.uk

-Stephen Luke’s father Stephen Ward received £4, 5s and 11d on the 22nd of December 1916 and £3 in 1919 in Soldier’s Effects.
+Stephen’s father Stephen received £4, 5s and 11d on 22nd December 1916 and £3 in 1919 in Soldier’s Effects.

 Stephen Luke Ward received the British War and Victory Medals and the 1915 Star.

-Stephen Ward senior of Oakdene Road, Brockham Green died on the 11th of March 1929.
+Stephen Ward senior of Oakdene Road, Brockham Green died on 11th March 1929.
 He resided in Brockham for his last sixteen years and until two years before his death he was still working as a shoemaker.
 He was also a regular worshipper at Christ Church in Brockham and a member of the local branch of the Conservative Association.
 He was 72 years old.

 Born Hackney